Code-Institute-Submissions/Trash-Tournaments/README.md

     Establishing a solid brand image from the Discord's ethos, active players and purpose creates the welcoming environment for new users.
 This paired with people who are looking to improve provides a mentally positive and encouraging environment associated with the brand.
 I have added a quick overview of the about page on the homepage to further reinforce that environment.

     People playing [Rocket League](https://www.rocketleague.com/) either own a console, pc or both.
 66.6% (console) of players may not own a PC/laptop.
 This is an important consideration as this is potentially 2/3rds of the target audience.
 Due to this the website will be constructed with a mobile first design approach to utilize the time a potential user spends on the site by providing only the essential information whilst maintaining the style, layout and intuitive browsing.
 This allows all users (mobile, tablet, PC) to receive a similar but optimized experience which maintains the brand image across all devices.
-The navigation menu will be central fixed to the top with taglines to provide additional info; however on mobile devices the menu will collapse into a ‘hamburger’ icon as these devices have less screen real estate.
+The navigation menu will be central fixed to the top with taglines to provide additional information; however on mobile devices the menu will collapse into a ‘hamburger’ icon as these devices have less screen real estate.
 All versions will include eye catching fonts, a fitting colour scheme (active pages, links, hovers, etc) and utilizing modern conventions consistently to maintain a satisfying user experience.
 Using a sleek design will catch the attention of new visitors as it looks professional and provides a positive brand image.

 + What does the user expect from such a website?

     **Strategy for requirement**:
     + **What is this?** - Product branding/style must be consistent across all pages and easily recognizable throughout the website.
     + **Expectations of User?** - Active player base, promising reviews, information on all critical areas.
 Tournament times/dates, how to get involved and a way to contact the owners should they be stuck.
-    + **Does it offer what I want?** - Friendly environment to improve, higher ranks willing to help, finding people to play with who have similar interests. (wanting to improve, play as a team, etc)
+    + **Does it offer what I want?** - Friendly environment to improve, higher ranks willing to help, finding people to play with who have similar interests (wanting to improve, play as a team, etc).
     + **Does it encourage new users and existing users to stay/return?** - All call to action buttons and links open up in a new tab to maintain user retention.
 On the homepage there is evidence of all the content within the site in a shortened version; current users, users' learning experiences in the About page, a variety of information/content presented to promote the Discord's ethos and community which entices new users as they can see others already benefitting from it.

 ### Importance and Feasibility chart